Information on short breaks, including types of short breaks, eligibility criteria and how to apply.

 These are accessed via our early help service, which will carry out a light touch assessment of your child and family's circumstances.
 In most cases, there will be a cost to access this type of service.
 Families may be signposted to the SEND local offer and other available services, including those provided by the voluntary sector.

 - Specialist services

 These services are designed for children, young people and their families who need a short break with additional and specialist care.
-Specialist services may be offered following a referral to the Hillingdon Access to Resource Panel (HARP), which meets weekly to decide on the support for a child.
+Specialist services may be offered following a referral to our Stronger Families Hub, requesting child and family assessment.

 Children and young people who are residents in Hillingdon are eligible for a short break if they have a physical, learning, sensory or mental impairment, which has a substantial and critical impact on their ability to perform day-to-day activities.
 This may include a physical or learning disability, a hearing or visual impairment.
 This also includes children who have complex health needs, including those with palliative care needs, life limiting or life threatening conditions.